mjohnnywest/Homework2--VBA-Challenge/README.md

 4. Save the sub, return to developer tab
 5. Run macro tickerpull()
 6. Wait for the code to run
-7. Ensure all values look correct before presenting.
+7. Ensure all values look correct before presenting

 ### Notes:
 This is a fairly rudamentary Sub.
 Your data has to be orgainized very specifically